Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/kong-manager/oidc-mapping.md

 * RBAC enabled
 * (Kubernetes) [Helm](https://helm.sh/docs/intro/install/) installed

-## Apply OIDC Auth Mapping to Kong Gateway
+## Apply OIDC auth mapping to Kong Gateway

 In the following examples, you specify the `admin_claim` and `authenticated_groups_claim` parameters to identify which admin value and role name to map from the IdP to {{site.base_gateway}}.

 The `admin_claim` value specifies which IdP username value should map to Kong Manager.
-Note that the username and password are required for the user to log into the IdP.
+The username and password are required for the user to log into the IdP.

 The `authenticated_groups_claim` value specifies which IdP claim should be assigned to the specified {{site.base_gateway}} user.